 About Us

-The Executive Board of the Miamisburg Historical Society meets on the third Thursday of the month at the History Center.
+The Board of Directors of the Miamisburg Historical Society meets at 6:00pm on the third Thursday of the month at the History Center.
 Meetings are open to the public.

 Committees